-There are several endoscopies that can be done depending on the area of the body.
+There are several types of endoscopies San Bernardino doctors at Cal Med can perform, depending on the area of the body.

 Ureteroscopy is ordered by a physician when you might have kidney stones.
 A thin scope is inserted in your bladder and ureter to check for signs of kidney stones.